wfmayle/hassio-addons/README.md

 # hassio-addons

-More add-ons for your Hass.io
+More add-ons for your Home Assistant.

 ## Installation